Terry Cockburn – Owner

 A life-long sports and fitness enthusiast, my introduction to yoga came in the form of a few power yoga VHS (yes, VHS) tapes in 1997.
 That exposure served as a catalyst for creating and sustaining a home practice which remained consistent for the next several years, and throughout two pregnancies.

 I found myself in my first “real” yoga class in 2004, and completely fell in love with the entire experience.
-True to form, I dove into serious practice and did my first vinyasa teacher training with Asheville Yoga Center two years later.
+True to form, I dove into a committed practice and completed my first vinyasa teacher training with Asheville Yoga Center two years later.

 The classes I teach vary in style and are always geared toward the students’ needs.
 My yang (vinyasa) classes are strong, creative and inspired by Iyengar principles, with an emphasis on functional alignment, while my yin classes are physically complementary, and heavily influenced by insight meditation and Buddhist teachings.
 Yoga Alliance certified at the E-RYT 500 level, I offer open classes, specialty workshops and retreats, and am a lead trainer in the Summers School of Yin Yoga.
 As a running coach (RRCA), and a certified personal trainer (NASM), I have a passion for teaching yoga specifically to the athletic population and am fortunate to work with many incredible individual athletes and teams.